Shibani-Sahoo/Crop_ML_Project/README.md

 - Normalize or scale numerical features like temperature and humidity for better model performance.
 - Encode categorical variables using techniques like one-hot encoding or label encoding.

-## License
-This dataset is intended for educational and research purposes.
-Users are encouraged to cite appropriately if used in publications.

 ## Acknowledgments
 Special thanks to the contributors for curating this dataset and enabling advancements in precision agriculture.